-If you live in an area where there is plenty of off road parking then an extra parking space on a driveway probably isn’t a big deal.
-If however, you live in the city or anywhere parking is an issue then that extra space could be a deal breaker.
+If you live in an area where there is plenty of off-road parking then an extra parking space on a driveway probably isn’t a big deal.
+If however, you live in the city or anywhere parking is an issue then that extra space could be a deal-breaker for a potential buyer.

 Research has repeatedly shown that parking is a key concern of many home buyers.

 For many people, a front garden is rarely used and increasing the size of the driveway can, in some cases, increase house value.